Last Updated on 9 months by DIARYNIGRACIA

 At night, no bullfrogs croaked outside the door, no flying cockroaches.
 All I heard was my finger typing that taps echoed softly against these concrete walls.
 No cloud of smoke from the mosquito coil under or near your bed.

 Outside my window,I experienced sentience that took me by surprise upon seeing their moon, every day.
 It was then that I realized that the moon had cast a spell on me.
-I loved it for all its bold, toughness, and brightness it offers just like Kuwait; as much as I loved its stunning, natural beauty.
+I loved it for all its boldness, toughness, and brightness it offers just like Kuwait; as much as I loved its stunning, natural beauty.

 From here I discovered the word SERENDIPITOUS.